Wellness tourism in Japan: the ultimate guide

 In addition, Japan is known for its high-quality wellness facilities and tradition of offering hospitality and service.
 For these reasons, wellness tourists can be assured of finding everything they need to relax and rejuvenate while in Japan.
 Wellness tourism is an increasingly popular way to travel, and Japan is a top destination for those seeking such a vacation.

-But Why Japan?
+But why Japan?

 With its picturesque scenery, delicious cuisine, and rich culture, it is no wonder that Japan is one of the most popular tourist destinations in the world.
 But there are also numerous reasons why it is a popular destination for wellness tourists.